-Buying Beef: The Zen Of Beef Grades And Labels, And Busting The Certified Angus And Kobe Beef Myths
+Buying Beef: The Zen Of Beef Grades And Labels, And Busting The Kobe Beef Myth

 "Know fat?
 Know flavor.
 No fat?
 No flavor."
 Anonymous chef

 Vitamin beef.
 Flesh of bovine.
 Is there anything more luxurious and decadent than a prime grade dry aged ribeye grilled over high heat?
 Cattle are butchered and can be broken down into into many different cuts.
 The most popular use of beef is for steaks, roasts, and ground meat, but everything from the tongue to stomach to testicles are served.
 Even the bones are used for stews and soups.

 Beef comes from both steers (boys) and heifers (girls), and the best comes from mature, but not old animals.
 Young animals, calves, are used for veal.
 Older, tougher animals are best used for ground beef.